THE BEST THE WORLD HAS EVER SEEN

 The Harvard Medical Practice Study: Incidence of Adverse Events and Negligence in Hospitalized Patients (1991)

 The Harvard Medical Practice Study2 reported the results of an analysis of 51 randomly selected hospitals in New York State.
 In this seminal piece of research, the authors reviewed the medical records of 30,121 randomly selected patients from 1984.
 Each chart was screened by a nurse and a medical record analyst; those patients who screened positive had their records reviewed by two separate board-certified physicians.
 They assessed whether (1) adverse events were due to medical management and (2) if adverse events were related to “negligence,” which the study defined as substandard care.

 The researchers found that 3.7% of hospitalizations included adverse events.
 Of these, 13.6% led to death.
 Just over a quarter of these adverse events were judged to be related to negligence, and both the number of adverse events and the rate of negligence rose with patient age.
 When this study was weighted to account for all of New York State, the authors estimated that there were 98,609 adverse events and 27,179 adverse events involving negligence in the 2.7 million hospitalizations in the state that year.

-The Harvard Medical Practice Study, published in 1991, found that 3.7% of hospitalizations ...
+The Harvard Medical Practice Study, published in 1991, found that 3.7% of hospitalizations had adverse ...